Whatever it takes.

 Deis product team maintains the official software stack for the Deis platform.
 Most of the stack component software is maintained in the open source community.
 As such, we rely on the community to keep the software up to date as far as features and security

-Whether you're starting your containerization journey, or have a grizzled Ops team but need round the clock coverage - we have Kubernetes services and support options for you.
+Whether you're starting your containerization journey, or have a grizzled Ops team and need a second opinion - we have Kubernetes services and training options for you.